 - Check The Products You Have Around Your Home

 The big ones to look out for within your home are parabens and phthalates.
-These words will be at the end of the chemical name such as methylparaben, dicyclohexyl phthalate etc. Just look out for the word paraben or phthalate somewhere in the word and you’ll know they are chemical products to avoid.
-These chemicals mimic oestrogen and remember endometrial cells are uber sensitive, so the more you can limit your exposure to these chemical versions the better.
+These words will be at the end of the chemical name, such as methylparaben, dicyclohexyl phthalate, etc. Just look out for the words paraben or phthalate somewhere in the name, and you’ll know they are chemical products to avoid.
+These chemicals mimic oestrogen, and remember endometrial cells are uber sensitive, so the more you can limit your exposure to these chemical versions, the better.

 Avoid plastics where you can.
 Phthalates make plastic strong and pliable.
-This includes food and drink packaging and most likely this will be one of the biggest areas that you are using them.
-It’s not going to be completely unavoidable as even products with natural ingredients can be in plastic packaging.
+This includes food and drink packaging, and most likely, this will be one of the biggest areas where you are using them.
+It’s not going to be completely unavoidable, as even products with natural ingredients can be in plastic packaging.
 Just decant the products that you can and buy foods in glass where available.

 There are two elements to this.
-There is an auto-immune aspect to endometriosis, where your body mistakenly attacks itself.
-This causes inflammation and inflammation more pain.
+There is an autoimmune aspect to endometriosis, where your body mistakenly attacks itself.
+This causes inflammation and more pain.

-Avoiding pre-packaged and ultra-processed foods will not only help reduce inflammation, benefit any digestive issues you may also have, and will also further reduce your exposure to plastics.
+Avoiding pre-packaged and ultra-processed foods will not only help reduce inflammation, it will also benefit any digestive issues you may have, and will also further reduce your exposure to plastics.

 The big and commonly consumed foods that cause inflammation and therefore pain are wheat, dairy, sugar, caffeine, and alcohol.
-There is every chance right now these are things that form part of your everyday life.
-When you completely exclude these things for at least a month you will be amazed at how different you feel.
-Then if you start to eat and drink them again your body will soon let you know what it likes and what it doesn’t.
+There is a big chance right now that these are things that form part of your everyday life.
+When you completely exclude these things for at least a month, you will be amazed at how different you feel.
+Then, if you start to eat and drink them again, your body will soon let you know what it likes and what it doesn’t.
 I have worked with patients whose pain has resolved by making this dietary change in conjunction with eating more vegetables and drinking more water.
 A time when food is your natural pain reliever and medicine.

 Eat grass-fed meat and fish organically or locally farmed (they often follow organic standards but just can’t afford the costs involved in certifying).